sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_remove_local_repositories.md

 **BEFORE** you make any changes, it is **strongly recommended** that you make a local backup of this file so that you can easily revert any changes if needed.

-To add or remove repositories, change the entires in the **repos** array:
+To add or remove repositories, change the entries in the **repos** array:

 ```
       "repos": [